michael2012z/BitBible/markdown/KJV/files/Num.md

 9. For from the top of the rocks I see him, and from the hills I behold him: lo, the people shall dwell alone, and shall not be reckoned among the nations.

 10. Who can count the dust of Jacob, and the number of the fourth part of Israel?
-Let me die the death of the righteous, and let my last end be like his!me: Heb. my soul, or, my life
+Let me die the death of the righteous, and let my last end be like his!

 11. And Balak said unto Balaam, What hast thou done unto me?
 I took thee to curse mine enemies, and, behold, thou hast blessed them altogether.